Nice to meet you!

 lending a hand

 Soon after entering the field, I realised that I could help so many more people by moving away from awards and exhibitions, and looking to the people who need help.
 I began by volunteering my services to non-for-profits, finding local events, bands, and businesses who could use an aesthetic pick-me-up.
 In 2018 I launched Upper Hand Designs; a creative media business that offers the advantage of a fresh new perspective with a multi-disciplinary skill set.
 Since then, I’ve been helping clients to develop, strengthen, or resuscitate their brand and image.
-I now offer photography, videography, and graphic design, with even more services to come as I learn more and work with more local artists.
+I now offer photography, videography, and graphic design, with even more services to come as I expand and work with more local artists.